Nithin031/Noema/README.md

 verification → policy evaluation) never waits for the semantic pipeline.
 Drift requires an *explicit* misaligned verdict — uncertainty never drifts.

-### 5. INTERVENE — restraint by design
+### 6. INTERVENE — restraint by design

-Classification alone cannot trigger an intervention.
+Classification alone cannot trigger an intervention — intervention requires accumulated evidence.
 Every action passes a policy gate (confidence requirements, cooldowns, AFK veto, actionable-evidence thresholds, ineffective-streak backoff).
 The objective is not to interrupt constantly — it is to intervene only when the evidence justifies it.

-### 6. MEASURE — did it help?
+### 7. MEASURE — did it help?

 Noema records what happened after each intervention.
 An intervention counts as successful only if subsequent behavior shows recovery — not because it fired.